 - Record-keeping requirements – Both drivers and companies are expected to keep certain records and such records—or lack thereof—can demonstrate a violation of regulations or other types of negligence.

 - Hours of service restrictions – Drivers are limited to a certain number of consecutive hours or days on the road.
 This is done to combat fatigue and prevent drivers from falling asleep behind the wheel.
 Any violation of these requirements could lead to an accident.

 Your Florida truck accident lawyer must know all relevant trucking regulations and laws and how to apply these laws to your case.

-Severe Injuries and Losses Caused by Truck Crashes
+What Injuries and Losses Can Be Caused by Truck Crashes?

 Big rigs are given that name for a reason.
 When they hit a car, even at slow speeds, the force of the impact from such a massive truck can leave the driver of the smaller vehicle facing serious or even catastrophic lifelong consequences.
 Many victims suffer a lengthy and painful recovery.